ermlikeyeah/ermlikeyeah.github.io/_posts/2020-07-06-the-system.markdown

 {% include image.html url="/assets/schoolwork-map.jpg" description="The latest version of the schoolwork map.
 It changes every week." %}

+An assumption that proved to be wrong early on: Each subject has one tool.
+Incorrect.
+Maths had two.
+We had to update and adapt as we went along.

-A series of digital tools for getting the work and knowing where to look was one thing.
+A series of digital tools for getting the work and knowing where to look for which subject was one thing.

 If the boy was at school he would have been in a lesson in a classroom, noted down the details of any work in his journal and planned from that.
 It wasn’t perfect.
 We always had to check he wasn’t leaving it all to the last minute. _Where is that sheet he needs to do the work?_ still happens in secondary school.
 But there was a process, a system even, and the journal was the record of his mind processing what was needed.